bensahagun/cooollage/README.md

 Demo: https://cooollage.netlify.app/

 This application was built using React, Unsplash & Styled Components.
 It's a single page application that uses Unsplash API and Masonry to create a collage.
 This app follows compound components pattern and styled with TailwindCSS.

 ![Cooollage](https://github.com/bensahagun/cooollage/raw/main/preview.png?raw=true)

+### How to run

+1. Set `REACT_APP_UNSPLASH_CLIENT_ID` environment variable